krish-maharjan/resume-analyzer-nextjs/README.md

-This project uses API from /krishmzn/resume-analyzer-django-api The deployed branch is already connected with the backend api and if you want to try it out on your local machine you can use the main branch.
+This project uses API from /krishmzn/resume-analyzer-django-api.
+The deployed branch is already connected with the backend api and if you want to try it out on your local machine you can use the main branch.

-## Preview the live site deployed in github pages:
+## Your can either, Preview the live site deployed in github pages:
 https://krishmzn.github.io/resume-analyzer-nextjs/

-## Getting Started
+## Or, Getting Started Locally:

 Firstly, run this command on the api side. here's django api repo